bhisaac/5eFP/5eFP-SRD.md

 Your performance allows the satisfying completion of one action.

 > **INSPIRED:** You decide the outcome of the next action your character declares on their turn.
 You must use your inspiration this way before taking an action or rolling any dice.
-If the result of your chosen action further affects you on subsequent rounds, roll all attacks, ability checks, and saves relating to the chosen action with advantage until the end of the encounter.
+If the result of your chosen action further affects you on subsequent rounds during the same encounter, roll all attacks, ability checks, and saves relating to the chosen action with advantage until the end of the encounter.

 >> Example 1:
 >>> (_GM_) "The room opens up, exposing a sprawling cliff face leading to the top of the spire."
 >>>
->>> (_Player 1_) "I spend my inspiration to activate inspired PERFORMANCE."
+>>> (_Player 1_) "I spend my inspiration on PERFORMANCE."
 >>>
 >>> (_GM_) "OK, great.
 Tell us about what action you're character wants to take.
 And then, when you're ready, tell us what happens."
 >>>